 1) Study the Market

-First you’ll need to find out what your car is worth.
-Check out U.S. News & World Report’s Best Price Program to see deals on similar cars.
-You can also peruse the U.S. News listings of dealer inventory to find the prices of comparable vehicles in your area.
+Research is essential to the success of most endeavors, and selling your car is no exception.
+You can peruse the U.S. News listings of dealer inventory to find the prices of comparable vehicles in your area.
 That should give you some estimates for your vehicle’s worth.

 2) Assemble Paperwork